Sarah Wright, Board Chair

 I am currently President and CEO of Toye Corporation, a manufacturer of security systems in Los Angeles.
 I have spent over 30 years in sales, marketing and engineering in various corporations throughout the U.S. I was an officer in the U.S. Army for two years.

 I have worked in many corporate boards including my condominium association for seven years as treasurer and president.
 During my tenure we experienced the Northridge earthquake which involved $3,000,000 dollars of repairs, and three SBA loans.
-I have also been the president of our local gay, lesbian and transgender square dancing club in Los Angeles for the last four years.
+I am currently on the board of four non-profit organizations.
+I have been the president of our local gay, lesbian and transgender square dancing club in Los Angeles for the last eight years.
 I came out as gay at the age of 35.
 In 1982 it was not easy to be out as a gay person.
-There is a great psychological toll in being in the closet and constantly denying one’s true nature.
 Since marriage was not an option, I was very aware of the discrimination of being single and being denied the over 1000 rights and privileges conveyed by marriage.
-For many years, I focused mainly on my career and avoided relationships.
-However, I was fortunate in some ways in coming out so late, since I missed the first wave of the AIDS crisis.
+I have remained single for my entire life.

 About 20 years ago I heard about a group in the Los Angeles area supporting unmarried people, and got on their mailing list.
-That list worked its way to UE, and I became involved with UE last year.
+That list worked its way to UE, and I became involved with UE in 2009.
 I find the goals of UE are very much in line with my concerns about discrimination and gay rights.
-Although the right to marry has recently been a leading controversy in the GLBT community, marriage makes no sense for a large percentage of GLBT people.
-Many GLBT couples do not want children or the financial entanglements of marriage.
+Although the right to marry has recently been a leading controversy in the LGBT community, marriage makes no sense for a large percentage of LGBT people.
+Many LGBT couples do not want children or the financial entanglements of marriage.